 How to choose wedding shoes?
 A confession from a barefoot bride

-I chose burgundy barefoot ballet flats.
+I chose burgundy barefoot dress shoes.
 This was my second-best wedding decision – right after my choice of groom. :)Â

 No blisters.
 I danced the whole wedding away.
 And that’s why I’m passing on my experience as a barefoot bride.